datawire/datawire-common/docs/source/introduction.rst

 sophisticated microservice architecture that can scale up or down as your needs grow or shrink.

-  "... at its heart is the idea that the power of a system comes more from the relationships among programs than from the programs themselves."
+  "... the power of a system comes more from the relationships among programs than from the programs themselves."

  *Brian Kernigan and Rob Pike, The Unix Programming Environment, 1984*